bilgino/angularforddd/README.md

 }
 ```

-In general, using rich domain models means more entities than business services.
+In general, using rich domain models means more entities than feature services.

 **» Mapper pattern**<br/>